 Step 3: Repeat Fitting Process on Some Data, Estimate Errors Given Features, and Quantify Forecast Errors on all Unseen Data

 Third, with a trained model in-hand, we generate prediction bands for each well by repeating the time machine process again and building new models strictly designed to evaluate the cone of uncertainty for each well.
-Unlike other methodologies for doing this, our approach assumes no distribution for the residuals, does not require hundreds or thousands of refits, and gives a unique prediction band for each well forecast.
+Unlike deterministic or probabilistic methods, our approach assumes no distribution for the estimated remaining quantities, does not require hundreds or thousands of refits, and gives a unique prediction band for each well forecast.
 The output is something like the plot below where an uncertainty cone around the forecasts show our 90% prediction band for each individual forecast such that our uncertainty for the left forecast is higher than for the right forecast.

 Now, at this point, you may be very intrigued but might also be wondering whether we are using Monte Carlo methods or other statistical methods for generating those uncertainties, so let me further explain.

-The Novi approach to PUD & PDP Oil and Gas forecast uncertainty quantification
+The Novi approach to Proven Un-developed (PUD) & Proven Developed Producing (PDP) Oil and Gas forecast uncertainty quantification

 Conformal Inference Combines Error from Known Production History with Error from External Factors